lth-elm/Backtrading-Python-Binance/README.md

 ```

 For example for this strategy ([SMA-BTCUSDT-20170101-20201231-1h.csv](result/SMA-BTCUSDT-20170101-20201231-1h.csv)) using SMA on the 1 hour timeframe BTCUSDT pair from 2017 to 2020, we can notice that the lower the SMA period is the lower our sqn and profit will be (in that case even negative), and conversely when the SMA period is higher our profit is better.

+*The code was run again between 2018-03-01 and 2020-11-15 to exclude the bullrun period and test our strategies during upward trend and range period.*

 ## Backtest <a name="backtest"></a>